 Cynics might also claim that moving money out of pension funds into the stock market in general is a way to increase the amount of fees paid to "professional" money managers, but that doesn't have to be true for you.

-Active Investing Defined
+Definition of Active Investing

 Active investing is often marked by several criteria: